Pendfin/Blockstuff/h4_and_back.md

 - following faucets to be tested
   - today out of order (https://coinfaucet.eu/en/btc-testnet/)
   - seems to be up and running https://bitcoinfaucet.uo1.net/send.php
+  - Up and running https://tbtc.bitaps.com/tools and also https://faucet.triangleplatform.com/bitcoin/testnet

 - Get an address from my wallet ( and yes it is online)--> error wrong volume (don't understand what this means?)
 - next faucet: https://faucet.triangleplatform.com/bitcoin/testn- Error: Expected property "1" of type Satoshi, got Number -146625
-- my address is correct - if I cahnge it has different kinf of error message
+- my address is correct - if I change it has different kinf of error message
+- Test the other site (https://tbtc.bitaps.com/tools)-------diffent kind of messages - not defined
 - Check some videos how to solve the problem - total frustration - zero info -should be simple as .....
 - taken different approach and actually installing windows wallet for laptop.
 Wallet called sparrow -->https://sparrowwallet.com/download/ (mainly because i found videos for idiots about using it [https://www.google.com/search?q=idiots+guide+to+set+up+testnet+bitcon+wallet&oq=idiots+guide+to+set+up+testnet+bitcon+wallet&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIJCAEQIRgKGKAB0gEJMjE5MDJqMGo3qAIAsAIA&sourceid=chrome&ie=UTF-8#fpstate=ive&vld=cid:d6be2b75,vid:7JJkLW4SHKQ,st:56](https://youtu.be/7JJkLW4SHKQ))
 - After setting it up (just testnet3 version of it) try to receive again